 Redirect their Attention: Introduce a different activity or toy to shift their focus from the source of frustration.

-What’s Happening: Children will sometimes say "no" or refuse to follow instructions as a way to argue their independence.
+What’s Happening: Parents with young children will sometimes hear their child say "no" or refuse to follow instructions as a way to argue their independence.

 How to Deal: